mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 TRAVELLER

-Upon her death in 326, Porfiria’s son Anguistus was crowned Emperor.
+Upon her death in 326, Porfiria's son Anguistus was crowned Emperor.
 Anguistus was much loved by the people.
-He had been born during the first year of his mother’s reign and the public had watched him grow up from infancy.
+He had been born during the first year of his mother's reign and the public had watched him grow up from infancy.
 He pledged to continue what his mother had started.
 While his reign was brief for a Lentuli Emperor, he was credited for being a wise ruler;
-Anguistus’ steady hand helped to expand Imperial borders and consolidate power, fully incorporating all of the Ilelish, Massilia and Zarushagar sectors.
+Anguistus' steady hand helped to expand Imperial borders and consolidate power, fully incorporating all of the Ilelish, Massilia and Zarushagar sectors.
 Ilelish had proven to be the most contentious of the three.
 The